iuyoy/basicCSKnowledge/leetcode/README.md

 Here ara some questions and my solutions mainly implemented by C/C++ from [leetcode](https://leetcode.com).

-Almost all solutions can be found in discussion of each quesions, and many valuable posts are really worth being reading.
+Almost all solutions can be found in discussion of each questions, and many valuable posts are really worth reading.

 ### Reference